IronHackFlow/Flow/README.md

 Users select a beat track and choose whether to start with their own first line or ask the app to suggest a first line.

 Upon tapping start, the user will hear the beat track and beginning rapping.
-At the end of each line the app, using speech to text, will diplay the line along with suggested rhying words for use in the next or a later line.
+At the end of each line the app, using speech to text, will diplay the line along with suggested rhyming words for use in the next or a later line.

-After finishing the recorded track of the user rapping will be digitally merged with the beat track and saved for playback and sharing on social media sites.
+After finishing, the recorded track of the user rapping will be digitally merged with the beat track and saved for playback and sharing on social media sites.

-The app will also feature a social media style feed the lists users and some of their songs.
+The app features a social media style feed the lists users and some of their songs.
 Each user will have a profile that includes all their songs which can be played by other users.

-Users can 'like' songs and leave comments.
+Users can 'like' songs and leave comments and follow other users.

-Figma Screen Capture & Rough Outline Flow Chart is in the root director of this git repository
+IS DESIGNED AS A PHONE APP.
+PLEASE VIEW AS A PHONE APP.

-TESTING
+WHEN RECORDING A FLOW, HEADPHONES OR EAR BUDS MUST BE USED.